anjot2807/Cybersecurity_DDoS_prediction_model/README.md

 The specific file focuses on a DDoS attack scenario that occurred on a Friday afternoon during regular working hours.
 It contains labeled features extracted from the captured network traffic.

 You can access the dataset at this link: https://www.unb.ca/cic/datasets/index.html.
+A .csv file with 10% data content is available in the repository

 Key Features in the Dataset
 Flow ID: Unique identifier for each network flow.